- Studying in New Zealand

 - Submitting results and awarding qualifications

 - The Education (Pastoral Care of International Students) Code of Practice

 - Guidelines and forms

 - About us

 - Heads of Drama

 For each examination centre, NZQA will provide an Examination Supervisor to conduct the examination.

 For each waiting-room, the school must provide a teacher as waiting-room supervisor.
 Where a school has a single candidate, no waiting-room supervisor is required.

-In schools where several candidates are waiting, a second staff member will need to be available to escort candidates to and from the toilet.
+In schools where more than one candidates is waiting, a second staff member will need to be available to escort candidates to and from the toilet, if required.
 The drama teacher may not be either supervisor.